-The Law Library Touch Screen is an Initiative developed to make legal research accessible to inmates – a requirement set forth by the courts.
-The kiosk is built rugged and durable, designed to withstand use in a high security environment.
-Through the simple use of its digital touch screen interface, the kiosk provides inmates access to a large legal database, while simultaneously helping them develop both research and digital literacy skills.
+A Law Library Kiosk is a touch-screen device developed to make legal research accessible to offenders – a requirement set forth by the courts.
+The kiosk is built to be rugged and durable, designed to withstand use in a high security environment.
+Through the simple use of its digital touch-screen interface, the kiosk provides offenders access to a large legal database while simultaneously helping them develop both research and digital literacy skills.

-Kiosks are available at every institution and positioned in restricted movement areas, such as administrative segregation.
-The data can also be accessed on desktop computers located in the general population yard libraries.
-The accessibility also proves beneficial to staff, who were often challenged with moving inmates, to provide inmates access to their research.
+Kiosks are available at every institution and are positioned in restricted movement areas, such as administrative segregation units.
+The data can also be accessed on desktop computers located in general population yard libraries.

 Available at all institutions